SeanGallen/Node_Exercises/README.md

 (https://blog.risingstack.com/node-hero-tutorial-getting-started-with-node-js/)

 For the Synch and Asynch node path, you need to cd into io/ to call node correctly.
 I will look into why this is occurring later.
-I think it involves nodes File System.
+I think it involves node's File System.